pauljickling/notes/rust/10_generic_types_traits_lifetimes.md

 ## Generic Data Types

-Generics can be used to create definitions for items like function signatures or structs, allowing for multiple concrete data types.
+Generics can be used to create definitions for items like function signatures or structs that will allow the use of multiple concrete data types.

 ### Generics in Functions